Markay12/MarkInfo-Projects/_posts/2023-01-24-swiftprogramming.md

 All four of these are great to get started learning how to use the Swift language and start creating your own applications.

+## Projects

+The projects directory includes many projects that I have worked on and projects that you can start with yourself.
+They are all great starting places for anyone to get their hands on Swift.
+The list that I will be putting here is how I suggest starting with the projects.
+This is so you can begin with some easier subjects before moving onto the more difficult app programming techniques.

+###